nicojs/node-surrial/README.md

 Circular references are not supported.

-### Deserializing is no security feature
+### Deserializing is no security feature (you will get hacked!)

 When you call the `deserialize` method, any string will be interpreted as javascript using the [`new Function(...)` constructor](https://developer.mozilla.org/nl/docs/Web/JavaScript/Reference/Global_Objects/Function).
 Keep in mind that any arbitrary code will be executed in the global scope of your current javascript engine!
-Please be sure to sanitize code coming from not trusted sources.
+Please **don't use this library** to deserialize strings coming from untrusted sources!

 ### Class instances